codership/documentation/galeracluster/source/kb/index.rst

    .. rst-class:: list-stats

-      Length: 971 words; Updated: November 6, 2019
+      Length: 971 words; Updated: Nov 2019

    .. rst-class:: list-abstract

-      Although a user entered a valid SQL statement, instead of receiving the expected results, an error message is returned saying, "Unknown Command".
-It may not do this on all nodes, but error message returned for all queries on some nodes.
+      Instead of receiving results from a valid SQL statement, an error message is returned saying, "Unknown Command" on one node.
+This error is returned for all queries on the node.

 .. _`kb-best`: